devstefancho/my-ultimate-vim/README.md

 `~/.config/vifm/vifmrc`

-## How to install Plugin for vim and Neovim
+## Install vim-plug to use PlugInstall

 1. First enter below command in your terminal